suzantaha/suzantaha.github.io/README.md

 I began a exploratory analysis on the data set given on github to create visual representations of how food consumption correlates with c02 emissions.
 In the data set we have multiple categories of food and we are examining how each country has their own contribution to the c02 emissions.
 You can see my analysis [here](https://suzantaha.github.io/BioStatisticsAnalysis/FoodConsumptionCO2.html).

+## Poster

+[Link to REU Poster](Epidemiology of The Influenza A Virus Applied to Multi-Pen Pig Farms.pdf)